 Depending on the model, you may find signal strength LED indicators on the top.
 If they are shining blue or green, your extender is in a good position.
-If they turn red or orange, that means you need to bring the device closer to the router.
+If the LED Lights turn orange or red, that means you need to bring the device closer to the router.

 Setting up a Wi-Fi extender is a fairly straightforward process.
 First, plug it in a power outlet near the router and wait for it to power up.
 Once it did, connect your mobile to it using the default SSID on the back.
 Then use the app store to install the TP-Link Tether app and follow the instructions.
 Once the setup is complete, find the optimal position for the extender using the signal strength iLED indicators on the top of the device.